 The Rose Tree is the Glastonbury Thorn, the staff which Joseph of Arimathea planted, blooming upon English soil.
 The Rose Tree symbolizes our Mother, who, strengthens us with nursing milk from Bethlehem so we might grow, bloom, and ripen in alms and faith, “I will not cease from Mental fight, Nor shall my sword sleep in my hand Till we have built Jerusalem In England’s green and pleasant land” (Blake).
 In England both Crown and Bishops nurtured a baptized folk, watering a budding vine from Christ’s root.
 The Rose symbolizes such, reminding men not only of their natural affections but spiritual life fed through the paps of Word and Sacrament.

-Anglican Rose is a quest for magisterial Protestantism within the context of primitive orthodoxy and reformational impulse.
+Anglican Rose is a quest for magisterial Protestantism within the context of primitive orthodoxy and reformationist impulse.
 It is an exploration of our roots, particularly among Protestant & Erastian churches (Northern Catholic), where early Anglicans aimed for something older than Papacy– a Christendom where the national is fostered within the catholic.
 Here, early Protestants negotiated a balance with Continental and Eastern churches by way of secular monarchs, convocations, and confessions.
 They did not wish to overthrow Doctors or Fathers but restore primitive religion by them.
-Much of this blog is a consideration of these intentions and how Northern Catholicism, more particularly, the Elizabethan and its Long Settlement of Religion– that “Occidental Star”– might restore the walls of our Jerusalem by her several Protestant sprigs.
+Much of this blog is a consideration of these intentions and how Northern Catholicism, more particularly, the Elizabethan and its Long Settlement of Religion– that “Occidental Star”– might restore the walls of our Jerusalem by reclaiming her Protestant sprigs.
 Let us revisit our mother’s baptismal font, recalling once again our spiritual birth-waters and humble parentage.